dotnet/docs/docs/orleans/host/configuration-guide/local-development-configuration.md

 - Creates a default host builder.
 - Calls the `UseOrleans` extension method to configure the silo.
-- Given the <xref:Orleans.Hosting.ISiloBuilder> calls the `UseLocalhostClustering` extension method to configure the silo to use localhost clustering.
+- Calls the `UseLocalhostClustering` extension method on the given <xref:Orleans.Hosting.ISiloBuilder> to configure the silo to use localhost clustering.
 - Chains the `RunConsoleAsync` method to run the silo as a console application.

 :::zone-end